aws/event-ruler/README.md

 if you have multiple possible rules you want to select from, and especially if you have a way to store the compiled Machine.

-The matching time is impacted by the degree of non-determinism introduced by wildcard rules.
+The matching time is impacted by the degree of non-determinism caused by wildcard and anything-but-wildcard rules.
 Performance deteriorates as an increasing number of the wildcard rule prefixes match a theoretical worst-case event.
 To avoid this, wildcard rules pertaining to the same event field should avoid common prefixes leading up to their first wildcard character.
 If a common prefix is required, then use the minimum number of wildcard characters and limit repeating character sequences that occur following a wildcard character.
 MachineComplexityEvaluator can be used to evaluate a machine and determine the degree of non-determinism, or "complexity" (i.e. how many wildcard rule prefixes match a theoretical worst-case event).
 Here are some data points showing a typical decrease in performance for increasing complexity scores.

 - Complexity = 1, Events per Second = 140,000
 - Complexity = 17, Events per Second = 12,500